cengiz-ergun/Event-Organizator-Solution/src/presentation/EventOrganizator.API/README.md

 You can handle http response content according to http response stasuses.

 ### <a>Succesful Response</a>
 - If response has content, http status will be 200 OK.
-Content will be like:
+Body will be like:
 ````
 {
   "payload": [